 - BRXX - EGShares Brazil Infrastructure ETF

-And for those who do have an interest in BRIC ETFs, I have a short list for you to research...
+And for those who do have an interest in BRIC ETFs, we have a short list for you to research...

 - BKF - iShares MSCI BRIC Index ETF

 - EWBK - Rydex Russell BRIC Equal Weight ETF

 And there are even funds that target Latin America that include Brazil as well...